fbn-1/Final_Software-/DEPLOYMENT.md

 1. Sign in to Render and connect your GitHub account.
 2. Create a new Web Service and select this repository.
 Set the "Root Directory" to the repo root (backend is the root in this monorepo).
-3. Build Command: npm ci
+3. Build Command: npm ci && npm run build --prefix frontend
 4. Start Command: npm start
 5. Add Environment Variables in the Render service settings:
    - DATABASE_URL (Render will provide a connection string after you create a DB)